hargoniX/bachelor/thesis/thesis.typ

 Value: 1
 ```
 The precise workings of the declarative macro syntax and all the kinds
-of syntax that can be matched on are far out of the scope of this work so we refer to
+of syntax that can be matched on are far out of the scope of this work, we refer to
 @rustmacrobook for a more detailed introduction.

 == Formal Verification in Rust <formal-rust>